Causality in the quantum world: harnessing quantum effects in causal inference problems

-Sala Ipogea – Piazza Edwin Cerio Anacapri, Island of Capri
+Sala Videowall – Piazza Edwin Cerio Anacapri, Island of Capri

 The venue is located in the heart of Anacapri village.
 It is a multifunctional and modern conference center, with completely renewed equipment.
 Access to the venue is from the gardens on Via Orlandi

 Do take the Alibus from the airport to the harbour